 Governors don’t need to be experts on education, but they do need to be committed to making all discussion, scrutiny and decision making focussed on the best interests of children and be relentless in their determination to make the school vision a reality for all pupils.
 They do need to be able to get on with people and to be able to work as part of a team, but also be able ask the difficult questions when it’s necessary – and sometimes the easy questions too, like ‘why we do it like that?’
 Governors, as volunteers, also need to be able to make time to come into school occasionally during the school day for purposeful visits, and to attend and contribute to evening meetings regularly – at least two meetings a term usually.
 It is also an expectation governors will undertake relevant training, which may be on line or face to face, and keep abreast of educational developments as they effect the school.

 At Didsbury Road we take our voluntary role very seriously.
-Our expectations of each other are summarised in our governors’ charter, which we reviewed and updated at our July 2018 meeting.
+Our expectations of each other are summarised in our governors’ charter, which is regularly reviewed and updated.
 Details of all current members of the governing board, our governors’ charter, committee membership and governors’ attendance records, as well as governors’ register of interests are all provided on this site.
 Should you wish to contact the chair of governors, you may do so care of the school, or by email at: